 Study entirely online for an MSc delivered in partnership with 2020 Project Management.

-Project management is fundamental to successful implementation of strategic change in any organisation.
 The York Business School MSc in Project Management is designed to develop your academic skills in modelling and evaluating the process of project management, allowing you to develop strategic and practical approaches in a wide variety of business environments.
 You will gain a broad understanding of the principles and practice of project management and the tools and techniques required to contribute to business effectiveness.

 - Online only